 A side by side water quality comparison was done between the City water system and the SEK water system as many residents who once were on the SEK water system are now receiving City water.

 The most significant visual difference when comparing City potable water to SEK irrigation water is the colour and the turbidity.
 Colour is noticeably higher in the non-potable irrigation water and quite pronounced during April through May during freshet due to natural organic material.
 Similar observations apply to Turbidity as upland water sources tend to pick up sediment material as it passes through channels and riverbeds to the point of intake.

-As SEK irrigation services are seasonally turned off through October, the water flow through the distribution system respectively slows down.
-The lack of active water circulation prevents adequate distribution of chlorine throughout the system and therefore the chlorination system is turned off as of mid-October.
-The system remains pressurized throughout the year and chlorine is re-introduced in April/May as irrigation systems are made active again.
+As SEK irrigation services are seasonally turned off, the water flow through the distribution system respectively slows down.
+The lack of active water circulation prevents effective distribution of chlorine throughout the system and will results in the chlorination system being turned off as of October 21, 2022.
+The system remains pressurized year-round, and chlorination will be re-introduced in April/May as major irrigation services are turned on again.

 Water intended for drinking is measured against physical, chemical, radiological and microbiological standards outlined in the Canadian Drinking Water Quality Guidelines.
 To that end, your water is tested regularly for bacteria (e.g. total coliform and e-coli) with <1.0 MPN/100 mL, and turbidity; guidelines recommend that water intended for drinking have a turbidity level < 1 NTU.

 We have online monitoring 24 hours a day, seven days a week.
 In addition, Water Quality staff collects samples weekly to confirm the online data.
 The City also creates an Annual Water Report providing a detailed analysis of all the results from the year through-out the treatment and distribution system.